celebrity

 They look like royals, they act like royals — they probably smell like royals.
 But they're freelancers, so they come without a whole lot of the red tape and paperwork.

-But "going rogue" in Nigeria has likely landed them in hot water yet again with the top dogs back home in the UK, says royal author Quinn.
+But "going rogue" with these tours has likely landed them in hot water yet again with the top dogs back home in the UK, says royal author Quinn.

 "For Charles and William, it's as if Meghan and Harry are saying, 'We don't need your permission to be working royals — we will do it on our own terms whenever and wherever we like.'"